iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 ```

 `dvc remote` provides a wide variety of options to configure S3 bucket.
 For more
-information visit `dvc remote modify`.
+information see `dvc remote modify`.

-Let's, commit your changes and push your code:
+Let's commit your changes and push your code:

 ```dvc
 $ git add .dvc/config